coshua/WEB/js/YDKJY/(2) this & Object Prototypes - this.md

 ### Common Mistunderstanding

-This does not refer to the function itself or the lexical scope of it.
+'this' does not refer to the function itself or the lexical scope of it.
 Basically, scope is not accessible to JS code.
 Than's why we cannot use a **this** reference to look something up in a lexical scope.

 Only named function can be used to refer to the function from inside itself.
 ```javascript